rushichaudhari/rushichaudhari.github.io/content/posts/2020-01-29-Compiling-fceux-on-Debian-Buster.md

 hidden: false
 ---

-I came across this wonderful video <a href="https://www.youtube.com/watch?v=qv6UVOQ0F44">https://www.youtube.com/watch?v=qv6UVOQ0F44</a>.
+I came across this wonderful video [https://www.youtube.com/watch?v=qv6UVOQ0F44]("https://www.youtube.com/watch?v=qv6UVOQ0F44").
 It took me into searching for its code to implement that.
 And here are a few.

 ##### https://github.com/Mario-brows/Brows-Super-Mario

 ##### https://github.com/lopatin96/Lua-SNES-GenNeurNetwork

-The main problem in them is they use <a href="https://github.com/h31nr1ch/BizHawk">BizHawk Emulator</a>, which I was not successful in compiling for my debian OS, Its stable only for windows machines.
-Then I found its alternative <a href="http://www.fceux.com/web/download.html">fceux</a> Which can handle lua scripts too!.
+The main problem in them is they use [BizHawk Emulator](https://github.com/h31nr1ch/BizHawk), which I was not successful in compiling for my debian OS, Its stable only for windows machines.
+Then I found its alternative [fceux](http://www.fceux.com/web/download.html) Which can handle lua scripts too!.

 The following steps are what I used to compile it successfully.